 Is there a treatment for AFM?

 There is no specific treatment for AFM.
 However, doctors who specialize in neurologic and infectious diseases will tailor a treatment plan and recommend certain interventions, depending on the case.
-During the acute phase of the illness, most of the treatment is supportive—helping the child to breath, for example.
+During the acute phase of the illness, most of the treatment is supportive—helping the child to breathe, for example.
 Many children with AFM have also benefited from early physical and occupational therapy.

 A special